nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

         1. The index of the event in the currently displayed list can be directly used.
         2. Faster and more intuitive for users.
     * Cons:
         1. The index is independent of the Event, which may lead to an inconsistent user experience.

-* **Alternative 2**: Remove by Event ID:
-    * Pros:
-        1. Every Event will have a unique ID, leading to a consistent user experience.
-    * Cons:
-        1. The IDs will not be displayed in sequential order and may approach large numbers, which becomes less user-friendly.

-* **Alternative 3**: Remove by Event Name:
+* **Alternative 2**: Remove by Event Name:
     * Pros:
         1. User can be more sure of the event they are removing, since it is referencing the Event name.
     * Cons: